alveflo/hg-idiff/README.md

-# hg-idiff
+# idiff
-interactive diff for mercurial
+Interactive diff for git and mercurial